-Endless coffee and service station sugary snacks are a quick route to sugar crashing on your road trip and getting cranky.
-If you really want to keep your energy levels high and to stay alert and feeling fresh behind the wheel then be sure to pack lots of great snacks.
+Endless coffee and gas station sugary snacks are a quick route to sugar crashing on your road trip and getting cranky.
+If you really want to keep your energy levels high and to stay alert and feeling fresh behind the wheel then be sure to pack lots of great snacks rather than relying on fast food.
 Grazing can be a great way of avoiding that driving zoned out feeling.
-Pack crackers, cereal bars, fruit, energy-boosting nuts, lots of bottled water, and smoothies.
-This could also be a great chance to get off the beaten track and check out all those one of a kind roadside dining spots.
-Part of the allure of a road trip can be to embrace local culture and this all starts with choosing to dine local.
+This is especially important for those taking a road trip with young kids as the last thing you want is everyone getting irritable because of hunger.

 Plan to be Spontaneous

 Some people love to plan, others need to fly by their seat – whichever kind of traveler you are, try and keep an open mind and make room for both in your schedule.
 While having a rough route and daily itinerary will certainly help keep you sane and heading in the right direction, it also helps to leave a little wiggle room for a spontaneous adventure.
 Sometimes, you may meet people along the road who change your journey, you could find yourself falling hard for a city and wanting to stay another day, or you could find yourself just needing an extra rest day.

 What are your top tips for a road trip?
 Share with us in the comments.